-In Feb 2013, a successor for the PocketFMS software was released.
-It's called EasyVFR and can be used on a wider and more modern range of platforms, including but not limited to iOS, Android, Windows and Windows Phone 8.
-The PocketFMS software will remain available for a long time still due to its large audience of frequent users, though development has been frozen.
+In Februari 2013, a successor to the original PocketFMS software was released.
+Called EasyVFR, and usable on a wider and more modern range of platforms, such as iOS, Android, Windows and OS X. The original PocketFMS software remains available for a long time still due to its large audience of frequent users, though development and support have been frozen.

 Rob Weijers is PocketFMS' mastermind.
-He made the program into the powerful tool it is today via an ever continuing process of improvement, and is an innovative thinker, and a genuine C++ & SQL Server Guru, always coming up with further ideas to enhance PocketFMS' usability and versatility.
+He made the program into the powerful tool it is today via an ever continuing process of improvement He is an innovative thinker and a genuine C++ & SQL Server Guru, always coming up with further ideas to enhance PocketFMS' usability and versatility.

-Rob holds a JAA CPL-IR.
+Rob holds an EASA CPL-IR.
 He flies Diamond Katana & Star (in any configuration), Fuji FA-200, Cessna 172 and 177RG (Cardinal).
-He acts as First Officer on a PA-31 Navajo as well.
+He acted as First Officer on a PA-31 Navajo as well.

-Marcel 'Nosegear' Knol is a former software developer with roots in the Royal Dutch Air Force.
-He maintains the PocketFMS documentation such as the manual and this website, but also builds various php/ASP/SQL Server solutions that PocketFMS uses to connect to the servers, and coordinates the AeroData maintenance.
+Marcel 'Nosegear' Knol is a software developer with roots in the Royal Dutch Air Force.
+He maintains the PocketFMS documentation such as the manual and this website, but also builds various php/ASP/SQL Server solutions that the software uses to connect to the servers, and coordinates the AeroData maintenance.

 Dr. Ron Grenfell has joined the Crew as the Regional Partner for Australia and New Zealand.
 Ron has an academic background in business development, mapping and Geographic Information Systems.
 He provides the Foundation with valuable strategic information for program development and marketing.